Oseltamivir: Seasonal flu

 From 2009 to 2014, oseltamivir resistance was very low in seasonal flu.
 In the 2010–11 flu season, 99.1% of H1N1, 99.8% of H3N2, and 100% of Influenza B remained oseltamivir susceptible in the US.
 In January 2012, the US and European CDCs reported all seasonal flu samples tested since October 2011 to be oseltamivir susceptible.
 In the 2013–14 season only 1% of 2009 H1N1 viruses showed oseltamivir resistance.
 No other influenza viruses were resistant to oseltamivir.

 H3N2

 Three studies have found resistance in 0%, 3.3%, and 18% of subjects.
 In the study with the 18% resistance rate, the subjects were children, many of whom had not been previously exposed to influenza virus and therefore had a weakened immune response; the results suggest that higher and earlier dosing may be necessary in such populations.

 Influenza B

 In 2007, Japanese investigators detected neuraminidase-resistant influenza B virus strains in individuals not treated with these drugs.
 The prevalence was 1.7%.
-According to the CDC, As of 2019, transmission of oseltamivir-resistant influenza B virus strains—from persons treated with the drug—is rare.
+According to the US Centers for Disease Control and Prevention (CDC), As of 2019, transmission of oseltamivir-resistant influenza B virus strains—from persons treated with the drug—is rare.